Energy-efficient landscaping: Shade with trees

 Planting trees for the purpose of providing shade, which reduces cooling costs.
 The mature height of the trees and their canopy shape need to be well studied.
-The location of the trees should be designed based on their height and the height of the building.
-Also, when trees are plant closer to the windows or walls, they will provide shade for greater portion of the day as the Sun keep changing its relative position to the window and the trees.
-Planting the trees too close to the building, however, is also not desirable, as it might cause the danger of touching above-ground or underground utility lines.
+The locations of the trees should be chosen based on their height and the height of the building.
+Also, when trees are planted closer to the windows or walls, they will provide shade for a greater portion of the day as the Sun keep changing its relative position to the window and the trees.
+Planting the trees too close to the building, however, is also not desirable, as it might create the danger of touching above-ground or underground utility lines.

 The type of leaves of the trees is also important.
 Broad-leaf evergreens like Southern magnolia can be used to provide dense year-round shade.
 However, needle-leaf evergreens like pines and cedars can provide more air circulation though their shade is sparser and more open.

-Not only can tree shade be utilized to reduce the cooling load in building, it can also be utilized in parking lot, driveways, and playgrounds.
+Not only can tree shade be used to reduce the cooling load in building, it can also be used in parking lot, driveways, and playgrounds.

 Windbreak

 Planting or building windbreaks to slow winds near buildings, which reduces heat loss.
 Homes loses heat through infiltration in the Winter.
 Windbreaks should be designed to intercept and redirect the Winter winds before they reach the house and outdoor areas with playgrounds or sensitive plants.
-The windbreak in the Winter should also be designed so that they would not block the sunlight in the Winder or block the wind in the Summer.
+The windbreak in the Winter should also be designed so that they would not block the sunlight in the Winter or block the wind in the Summer.